 Tony Berkman

+Since graduating with a Fine Art degree at Middlesex University in 2012 Tony has exhibited in various solo and group events in the London area.
 Tony’s paintings are predominately abstract, incorporating a range of ideas and personal experiences including travel and observing human behaviour.
 He is primarily concerned with conveying colour, light and movement, qualities which are so often inspired by observations of the natural world.